SaludLemus/rshell_project/README.md

 <h2 id="Overview">Overview</h2>

 <h3 id="Introduction">Introduction</h3>
 Run multiple PATH executables with logic and I/O redirection connectors alongside commenting and precedence.

+This was created by two UCR students, Jose Garcia and Salud Salad, as a sememster long CS project.
+Thanks to UCR, professors, and the library for giving us the resources and knowledge to accomplish this project.

 <h3 id="Getting Started">Getting Started</h3>
 Getting started is very easy.
 Once you are in the main directory, execute the following command in the terminal.